Special Educational Needs & Disability (SEND)

 Our SENCO and Pastoral team work closely with pupils, parents, teachers, senior leaders and external agencies to ensure we provide the best possible provision for any pupil experiencing difficulties with their learning.
 In order to do this we remove barriers to learning by following a graduated response.
 This involves assessing our children, planning and implementing a personalised provision and then reviewing the impact (assess, plan, do, and review).

 If your child has a special educational need or disability then it will be discussed with you.
 If it is felt that your child would benefit from more intensive support, then you will be invited into school to discuss this and possibly refer your child to an external agency for further specialist support.
 Together we review your child’s progress and plan any the next stages of support.
-We want to work with parents and carers as much as possible because you know your children better than we ever will.
+We want to work with parents and carers as much as possible because as parents you know your children better than we ever will.
 If you have any concerns about your child’s learning needs, please speak to your child’s class teacher in the first instance a meeting can then be arranged with the SENCO.

 Please see our SEND information report for further details about how we support pupils with Special Educational Needs.